-have used picture clues and simple Father's Day vocabulary words to create some "learn to read" jigsaw puzzle piece word matching templates
+The combination of picture clues and simple Halloween vocabulary words create these "learn to read" jigsaw puzzle piece word matching templates for young children.

 - thin cardboard (ex: old cereal boxes)